NationalSecurityAgency/skills-docs/docs/skills-client/README.md

 Generally integration follows the proceeding steps:

-1. Create and customize your training profile in the skill's dashboard
+1. Create and customize your training profile in the SkillTree dashboard
 1. Integrate client [Skill Display](/skills-client/#client-display-integration) libraries
 1. Integrate skill [event reporting](/skills-client/#report-events-integration) either using client libraries and/or REST endpoints